Characters of the Marvel Cinematic Universe: M–Z: P

+Karen Page

 Christine Palmer

 Dr. Christine Palmer (portrayed by Rachel McAdams) is an emergency surgeon who is a colleague and former lover of Stephen Strange.
+She saves his life after he is nearly killed by Kaecilius.
+After surviving the Blip, she ends up marrying her boyfriend Charlie, who is also a big fan of Stephen Strange.

 In the alternate universe designated as Earth-838, Palmer works for the Baxter Foundation to analyze multiversal threats.